 Yearly programme cycles include basic and advanced training sessions, along with table-top exercises based on real-life case studies and scenarios to provide participants with hands-on experience.
 A common analytical software may be provided as a specialized tool to assist countries in conducting their investigations.

-Each year the project will conduct basic and advanced training courses.
-Hands-on exercises will complement the classroom training.
+Each year the project conducts basic and advanced training courses.
+Hands-on exercises complement the classroom training.

 The first basic training course on countering the use of the Internet for terrorist purposes was held in February and March 2018 in Bangladesh.
-The first week focused on analytical investigation methods, while during the second week the participants learned how to apply these research methodologies using specialized analytical software.
+Week one focused on analytical investigation methods, while during the second week the participants learned how to apply these research methodologies using specialized analytical software.

 Participants included 20 officers from cybercrime and counter-terrorism units and INTERPOL National Central Bureaus (NCBs) of all ASEAN nations.